dreampiggy/functional.js/README.md

 # Functional-OO

-> At now just take JavaScript to show
+> Currently are all use JavaScript to explain

 ## Why Functional?